Resolution Copper is committed to environmental stewardship

 There is no doubt that mining changes the landscape.
-At Resolution Copper, we’re committed to protecting the land and the water and air surrounding it while we operate and once our work is complete.
+At Resolution Copper, we’re committed to protecting the land as well as the water and air surrounding it while we operate, and once our work is complete.

 Tailings storage – Managing excess material

 When the mining process is complete and we’ve pulled copper out of the rock, very fine materials are left over, known as “tailings”.
-We would transport these tailings and permanently store them in a special facility engineered and constructed to be stable and protect of the environment, even in an earthquake or heavy rain event.
+We would transport these tailings and permanently store them in a special facility engineered and constructed to be stable and to protect the environment, even in an earthquake or through unusually heavy rain events.

 The proposed facility would be west of Superior and north of Queen Valley within the Tonto National Forest.
 The location was selected after consulting with a panel made up of members of the neighboring communities.
 Under the current design we will reclaim the tailings facility with vegetation native to the Sonoran Desert, both during operations and after mining is complete.

 During the permitting process, which relies heavily on public involvement, alternatives to the proposed tailings design will be assessed based on issues that are important to the community.
 Depending on the outcomes, the plans for the tailings storage facility may change.

 Each of the alternatives will ensure the tailings facility is engineered and constructed for long-term stability and environmental protection.
 All work will be regulated by government agencies and performed in accordance with existing laws.

 Open pit mining is the way copper mining in the Copper Triangle and across Arizona is typically done.
 Resolution Copper would use an underground mining method called block cave mining.
 This method has been around for decades and has both environmental and safety advantages, making it most suitable and economical for large, deep ore bodies.